Munir405/alx-low_level_programming/README.md

 0) 0X00-Hello_world: contains the files and scripts fori basic C-programs focusing on GCC, Printf, Puts, write and use of Betty-styles

 1) 0x01-variables_if_else_while: contains files implimenting the if-else, while loop in C programming language.

+2) C-Functions and Nested Loops: with detail functions on fibonacci sequences

+3) Debugging: Fixing multiple codes checking out the errors